asdf-community/asdf-direnv/README.md

 use asdf rust $ASDF_RUST_VERSION
 ```

-Finally, run `direnv allow .envrc` to trust your new file.
+Finally, run `asdf exec direnv allow .envrc` to trust your new file.

 That's it!
 Now when you leave your project directory and come back to it, direnv
 will manage the environment variables for you, for example: